syncfusion-content/wpf-docs/wpf/Diagram/Container.md

 ### Drag

 * Selected object can be dragged by clicking and dragging it.
-When multiple elements are selected, dragging any one of the selected elements move every selected element.
+When multiple elements are selected, dragging any one of the selected elements will move all of the selected elements.

 * Instead of dragging original object, preview of the container alone can be dragged.
 For preview dragging, refer to the [PreviewSettings](https://help.syncfusion.com/wpf/diagram/interaction/dragging/previewsettings/preview-settings).

 * While dragging, the objects are snapped towards the nearest objects to make better alignments.
 For better alignments, refer to the [Snapping](https://help.syncfusion.com/wpf/diagram/snapping "Snapping").

 * The `NodeChangedEvent` will notify the `OffsetX` and `OffsetY` changes with their old and new values.
 Along with that, this event will give information about interaction state.
-To explore about aruguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html) .
+To explore about aruguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html).

 ![WPF Diagram Drag Container](Container_images/Container-Drag.gif)

 ### Resize

-* Selector is surrounded by eight thumbs.
-When dragging these thumbs, selected items can be resized smaller or larger.
+* The selector is surrounded by eight thumbs.
+By dragging these thumbs, selected items can be resized smaller or larger.
 * When one corner of the selector is dragged, opposite corner is in a static position.
 * Enable [AspectRatio](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeConstraints.html) NodeConstraints to maintain the aspect ratio of the container when its being resized.
 * While resizing, the objects are snapped towards the nearest objects to make better alignments.
 For better alignments, refer to the [Snapping](https://help.syncfusion.com/wpf/diagram/snapping/definesnapping "Snapping").

 * The `NodeChangedEvent` will notify the `UnitHeight` and `UnitWidth` changes with their old and new values.
 Along with that, this event will give information about  interaction state.
-To explore about arguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html) .
+To explore about arguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html).

 ![WPF Diagram Resize Container](Container_images/Container-Resize.gif)